krishaamer/green-filter-research/research/literature/web3.md

 -   @wagenvoortSelfdrivingSupplyChains2020 Self-driving supply chains..
     (contact japanese factory?)

+-   @knightFutureBusinessRole2022 new tools are needed to map supply chains.

 -   @duttaBlockchainTechnologySupply2020 hundreds of paper researching
     blockchain use in supply change operations since 2017.